microsoft/onnxruntime/docs/get-started/index.md

 * [Reference implementations](https://github.com/Azure-Samples/onnxruntime-iot-edge)

 The expanding focus and selection of IoT devices with sensors and consistent signal streams introduces new opportunities to move AI workloads to the edge.
 This is particularly important when there are massive volumes of incoming data/signals that may not be efficient or useful to push to the cloud due to storage or latency considerations.
 Consider: surveillance tapes where 99% of footage is uneventful, or real-time person detection scenarios where immediate action is required.
-In these scenarios, directly executing model inferencing on the target device is crucial for optimal assistance.
+In these scenarios, directly executing model inference on the target device is crucial for optimal assistance.

 #### Client applications